ovh/docs/pages/web/hosting/create_your_personal_webpage/guide.en-gb.md

 ##### **Optimise your images**

-A large image is one that will take time to load by your browser, especially if your visitors use a smartphone or tablet connected to the 4 or 5G network.
+A large image will take time to load in a browser, especially if your visitors use a smartphone or tablet connected to the 4G or 5G network.
-In general, you should optimise your images and limit their weight.
-This weight is expressed in bytes.
+In general, you should optimise your images and limit their size.
+Their "weight" is expressed in bytes.
 Typical units are kilobytes (1 KB = 1,000 bytes) or megabytes (1 MB = 1,000,000 bytes).
-An image larger than a few dozen KB is considered heavy and deserves to be optimised.
+An image larger than a few dozen KB is considered "heavy" and deserves to be optimised.

 **Example**: If your images each weigh 1 MB, you will be limited to less than 10 images on your Start10M hosting.
 If you manage to reduce their size from 50kb to 200kb, you could present up to a hundred on your web page.

 Some tips to make your files as light as possible:

-- Resize the definition of your images to the size at which they will be displayed on your site ;
+- Resize the definition of your images to the size at which they will be displayed on your site.
-- the size is expressed in pixels width×height (for example, 300×250 pixels is the width of a standard advertising image) ;
+- The size is expressed in pixel *width×height* (for example, 300×250 pixels is the width of a standard advertising image).
-- Modify the resolution (the “web” uses a default resolution of 72 dpi) ;
+- Modify the resolution (the Web uses a default resolution of 72 dpi).
-- Choose compressed formats such as *JPEG*, *PNG* or *Webp* ;
+- Choose compressed formats such as *JPEG*, *PNG* or *Webp*.
-- You can also use a vector format (SVG) ;
+- You can use a vector format (SVG).
 - Avoid uncompressed *BPM* and *TIFF* formats.

 ##### **Store your images on your web hosting plan**